Date: 21 April 2015. Anchor Ball.

 worry when winds increase.
 I know even if the ball flies off

-the pipe, I'll still have my gear attached to the boat.
+the pipe, I will still have my gear attached to the boat.

 in the daytime and invisible at night.
 The light in the picture is a

 steaming light.
-I've got a Bebi Owl forward of that, attached to an
+I have got a Bebi Owl forward of that, attached to an

 old GPS puck from eons ago.